vccimaging/CCSC_code_ICCV2017/README.md

 #### Repository Information:

-All codes are in MATLAB 2016b
+All code was written and tested in MATLAB 2016b

 1. 2D: Learning 2D convolutional filters from large image datasets, like ImageNet (to be downloaded separately).
-Also contains code for reconstruction problems like Inpainting and Poisson deconvolution using the filters learned.
+Also contains code for reconstruction problems such as inpainting and Poisson deconvolution using the filters learned.

-2. 2-3D: Learning convolutional filters for multispectral images.
-Also contains code for multispectral inpating and demosaicking.
+2. 2-3D: Learning convolutional filters for hyperspectral images.
+Also contains code for hyperspectral inpainting and demosaicing.

 3. 3D: Learning 3D convolutional filters for video datasets (to be downloaded separately).
 Also contains code for video deblurring using the filters learned.